What To Post On Your Business Social Media Page

 6. Product Posts

-You have to post about your products in order for your audience to know they exist.
+You have to post about your products for your audience to know they exist.
 They can’t buy something they don’t know about!

 Have fun with these posts and show off your products.